astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 ------------

-In this tutorial we try to teach you how to implement a simple neural network image classifier using **Convolutional Neural Networks(CNNs)**.
+In this tutorial, we try to teach you how to implement a simple neural network image classifier using **Convolutional Neural Networks(CNNs)**.
 The main goal of this post is to show hot to train a CNN classifier using `TensorFlow <https://www.tensorflow.org/>`__ deep learning